xiongxubang/BatchProcessProgram/README.md

 > 4. The path of the aggregated result file (e.g., "result.csv").

-## Appendix D. Format of Configure File "bpp_config/annotations.txt"
+## Appendix C. Format of Configure File "bpp_config/annotations.txt"
 Each line corresponds to an output file in each instance.
 It means that it could be found in each instance directory.
 Please note that the name of file could contain \<space\>.
 Each element in each line is separated by \<tab\>. <br>
 The format of the line is <br>
 > <file 1> <metric 1.1> ... <--- The first output file and its corresponding metric <br>
 > <file 2> <metric 2.1> <metric 2.2>... <--- The second output file and its corresponding metric <br>

-## Appendix E. Format of "result.csv"
+## Appendix D. Format of "result.csv"
 The first line corresponds to the names of hyper-parameters and the metrics.
 Then, each following line corresponds to a set of hyper-parameters and a set of results. <br>
 The format of the line is <br>
 >  , <para.1> <para.2> ... <metric.1> <metric.2> ... <--- names of hyper-parameters <br>